You Won't See Trump's Taxes Before Election Day, But He Could Face Bigger Problems

 That's just one example.
 A mysterious $50 million loan for a project in Chicago is also under scrutiny.

-With all that, whether this matters to the presidential election or not might be beside the point.
-His financial records being fully investigated has the potential to imperil the organization he built and people who work for it, including himself — and his children.
+With all that, whether this matters to the presidential election might be beside the point.
+His financial records being fully investigated has the potential to imperil the organization he built and the people who work for it, including himself — and his children.

-Remember, Trump was already ordered last year to pay $2 million in damages for misuse of funds from his foundation and it was in the process of dissolving because of it.
+Remember, Trump was already ordered last year to pay $2 million in damages for misuse of funds from his foundation, and it was in the process of dissolving because of that.

 How does Biden try to leverage this?

-Biden has already been trying to make this a matter of corruption and transparency.
+Presumptive Democratic presidential nominee Joe Biden has already been trying to make this a matter of corruption and transparency.

 It certainly helps blunt Trump's attacks on Biden for his son Hunter's role in sitting on an energy company board in Ukraine while Ukraine was part of Biden's portfolio as vice president.

-Biden has gone after Trump on his taxes, pointing out that he's released 21 years of tax returns.
+Biden has gone after Trump on his taxes, pointing out that he himself has released 21 years of tax returns.

-On Thursday, after the court's ruling, Biden tweeted that again with: "As I was saying."
+On Thursday, after the court's ruling, Biden tweeted that point again: "As I was saying."

 As I was saying. https://t.co/NwOKjL0Zhj— Joe Biden (@JoeBiden) July 9, 2020